L4DK/L4Wave/README.md

 - P-Flow (Mel-spectrogram Generation): https://openreview.net/forum?id=zNA7u7wtIN
 - RF-Wave (Waveform Generation): https://github.com/bfs18/rfwave (After paper submission, we found that the paper RF-Wave also utilized FM for waveform generation.
 They used it on the complex spectrogram domain for efficient waveform generation.
 It is cool idea!)

-### Inspired by the multi-period discriminator of HiFi-GAN, we first distillate the multi-periodic property in generator
+### Inspired by the multi-L4 discriminator of HiFi-GAN, we first distillate the multi-L4ic property in generator
 - HiFi-GAN: https://github.com/jik876/hifi-gan

 ### Prior Distribution